-- At the end of the EYFS in the summer term of the reception year in school, an assessment which is known as the EYFS Profile is completed.
-This assessment is carried out by your child's class teacher and is based on what they and other staff working with your child, have observed over a period of time. - Another important part of the EYFS Profile is your knowledge about your child's learning and development, so do let your child's class teacher know about what your child does with you: such as how confident your child is in writing their name, reading and talking about a favourite book, speaking to people your child is not so familiar with or their understanding of numbers. - All of the information collected is used to judge how your child is progressing in the 7 areas of learning and development.
+- At the end of the EYFS in the Summer term of the reception year in school, an assessment which is known as the EYFS Profile is completed.
+This assessment is carried out by your child's class teacher and is based on what they and other staff working with your child have observed over a period of time. - Another important part of the EYFS Profile is your knowledge about your child's learning and development, so do let us know about what they do with you: such as how confident they are in writing their name, reading, talking about a favourite book, their understanding of the world or of numbers. - All of the information collected is used to judge how your child is progressing in the seven areas of learning and development.
 Finding out at this stage how your child is doing will mean that the teacher your child has in Year 1 will know what your child really enjoys doing and does well, as well as helping them decide if your child needs a bit of extra support and what the support should be. - You will be provided with a report of your child's progress and development, including information from his or her EYFS Profile towards the end of their reception year.